dotnet/EntityFramework.Docs/docs/platforms/coreclr/getting-started-linux.rst

 Install .NET Core
 -----------------

 A summary of steps to install .NET Core are included below.
-For a more up-to-date guide, follow the steps for `Getting Started <http://dotnet.github.io/getting-started/>`_ on .NET Core's website.
+For a more up-to-date guide, follow the steps from the `.NET Core <https://www.microsoft.com/net/core>`_ website.

  - Add the new apt-get feed